 - Individualized Studies: Develop your own academic plan.

 After you're admitted to CFANS, you'll work with an academic advisor to enroll in classes that fulfill this major's requirements.
-Your CFANS advisor will help guide you toward academic success.
+For more details about this major, see the Food Systems website.